hammerheim-game/hammerheim-rules/3-warbands/norse.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 4 3 3 3 1 3 1 7
-Weapons/Armor: Marauders can be armed with weapons and armor chosen from the Henchmen Equipment list.
+Weapons/Armour: Marauders can be armed with weapons and armour chosen from the Henchmen Equipment list.

 0-5 Hunters
 25 Gold Crowns to hire